IOUs: Personal Loans to Friends and Relatives in Singapore

 If negotiations fail, you might want to consider legal recourse, especially if a substantial amount of money is involved.
-Do note that the Small Claims Tribunal (“SCT”) does not handle claims involving loans, according to this checklist.
+Do note that the Small Claims Tribunals (SCT) does not handle claims involving loans.
 However, if the circumstances involve a contract for the sale of goods or provision of services, the SCT has the power to adjudicate over the matter.

 To recover a loan, it may be wise to consider engaging the services of a lawyer.
-Alternatively, you could approach a Community Legal Clinic to seek free legal advice.
+This may be a more appropriate option compared to hiring a debt collector.
+Alternatively, you could seek free legal advice.

 Evidence and IOUs

 When you initiate a legal action, your case would be stronger if you could adduce compelling evidence proving the existence of the loan.
-These may include witnesses, phone text messages, email exchanges, IOUs, bank transaction statements and the like.
-It is probably a poor idea, evidentially wise, to scrawl a couple of words such as “John owes Peter $5.” on a piece of napkin, and expect this to pass off as an IOU.
+These may include witnesses, text messages, email exchanges, IOUs, bank transaction statements and the like.
+It is probably a poor idea (evidence-wise) to scrawl a couple of words such as “John owes Peter $5.” on a piece of napkin, and expect this to pass off as an IOU.

-Hiring a lawyer to draft an IOU is not strictly necessary, though highly desirable, especially if the sum of money involved is substantial.
+Hiring a lawyer to draft an IOU is not strictly necessary.
+However, this would be highly desirable, especially if the sum of money involved is substantial.

-An IOU should ideally contain all the details of the loan, including the identities of the parties involved, the payment frequency, date of payment, method of payment, and applicable interest.
+An IOU should ideally contain all the details of the loan, including:

 The following is a sample IOU that you may use to record your loan:

-The IOU note should bear a witness’ signature, name, NRIC number, address and contact number.
+The IOU note can therefore also include the witness’ signature, name, NRIC number, address and contact number.